Branch Framework

 ps"INSERT INTO person (name, age) values (${p.name}, ${p.age})"

-val find: String => PsArgHolder = (a: String) =>
+val find: String => PsArgHolder = (pattern: String) =>

 val sql = for {